SFU-CMPT-201/a7-pub/README.md

 ### Manual memory management and memory allocator

 Using the heap in a C/C++ program is considered *manual* memory management.
-This is because you need to write a piece of code yourself to request memory allocation in the heap (by calling functions like `malloc()`).
+This is because you need to write a piece of code yourself to request memory allocation on the heap (by calling functions like `malloc()`).
 In addition, you need to write a piece of code yourself to release the memory (by calling `free()`).